Free Complete E2 Visa Checklist

 Domestic USCIS Process

-The USCIS will then either approve or deny the applicant’s request.
-If additional evidence is required, the USCIS will issue a Request for Additional Evidence (RFE) from the applicant and finalize a second decision within fifteen days of submission.
-If approved, the applicant will be issued Form I-797 (Approval Notice).
+Upon receiving the application, the USCIS will review it and make a decision to either approve or deny the request.
+If further evidence is needed, the USCIS may issue a Request for Additional Evidence (RFE) to the applicant.
+Once the additional evidence is submitted, the USCIS will make a final decision within fifteen days.
+If the request is approved, the applicant will receive Form I-797 (Approval Notice).

 What are the E2 Visa benefits?